Qualytics/userguide/docs/operations/profile.md

 # Step 2.
 Profile Operation

-* A `Profile Operation` will analyze every available record in all available Containers in a data store.
+* A `Profile Operation` will analyze every available record in all available Containers in a datastore.
 Full Profiles provide the benefit of generating metadata with 100% fidelity at the cost of maximum compute time.

-* The Profile Operation is executed on a Data Store to analyze the named collections of data (tables, files, etc.) within it.
+* The Profile Operation is executed on a Datastore to analyze the named collections of data (tables, files, etc.) within it.
 The operation will:

     * Identify the fields within the collection
     * Gather statistical data about each field according to its declared or inferred type